alramirezca/ATRACKCS/README.md

 conda env create -f env_py3.yml
 ```

 This creates a new environment named `atrackcs_py3`.
-Activate the environment using
+Activate the environment using:

 ```
 conda activate atrackcs_py3
 ```

-After that, you can check the list of packages installed by
+After that, you can check the list of packages installed by:

 ```
 conda list